axelvaldez/radical-companies/_posts/reviews/2023-03-23-inequality-and-fiat-hierarchy.markdown

 <h1>Despotism</h1>
   <div class="_citation">
    <span class="_quotespan">Importantly, despotism is not just a game for rulers.
 It is a game played by everyone in the hierarchy .
 The result, I propose, is that the more despotic the hierarchy becomes, the more rapidly income will increase with hierarchical power.
-It makes sense, then, to use the scaling of income with hierarchical power, D, as a measure of the ‘d degree of hierarchical despotism.’
-The greater the value of D, the more despotic the hierarchy.</span>
+It makes sense, then, to use the scaling of income with hierarchical power, D, as a measure of the &lsquo;degree of hierarchical despotism.&rsquo;</span>
+  <p><span class="_quotespan">The greater the value of <em>D</em>,</span> he says, <span class="_quotespan">the more despotic the hierarchy</span>.</p>
    <div class="_center">
     <span>relative income <span style="font-size:larger; ">&#x221D;</span> hierarchical power<sup>D</sup></span>
    </div>
   </div>
-  <p>Where <em>D</em> represents hierarchical power as a measure of the &ldquo;degree of hierarchical despotism.&rdquo; The word &ldquo;despotigm&rdquo; is used in <span class="_quotespan">&hellip; a general sense (as in the abuse of power) and in a more technical sense, as follows.</p>
+  <p><em>D</em> represents hierarchical power as a measure of the &ldquo;degree of hierarchical despotism.&rdquo; The word &ldquo;despotigm&rdquo; is used in <span class="_quotespan">&hellip; a general sense (as in the abuse of power) and in a more technical sense, &hellip;</p>
-  <p>In a graphical way,</p>
    <div class="_center">
     <img
      src="/assets/img/pic-inequality-and-fiat-hierarchy-2.svg"